langjam/jam0001/nebelhut/README.md

 Getting started
 --------

 To build the interpreter you can call `build.sh` or just compile `flamingo.cpp` with your favorite C++ compiler.
-(You need to that in this directory as `flamingo.cpp` includes some files.)
+(You need to do that in this directory as `flamingo.cpp` includes some files.)
 You can call `flamingo` with a filename to execute the entire file; or without arguments to launch the REPL.

 To print something to `stdout` you can use the builtin function `println`: